-Our historical net tangible book value as of March 31, 2014 was \$ million, or \$ per share of our common stock.
-Historical net tangible book value per share represents the amount of our total tangible assets less total liabilities, divided by the number of shares of our common stock outstanding, after giving effect to the Company Conversion.
+Our historical net tangible book value as of September 30, 2014 was \$ million, or \$ per share of our common stock.
+Historical net tangible book value per share represents the amount of our total tangible assets less total liabilities, divided by the number of shares of our common stock outstanding, after giving effect to the Corporate Conversion.

-After giving effect to our issuance and sale of shares of our common stock in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma net tangible book value as of would have been \$ million, or \$ per share, in each case giving effect to the Company Conversion.
+After giving effect to our issuance and sale of shares of our common stock in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma net tangible book value as of would have been \$ million, or \$ per share, in each case giving effect to the Corporate Conversion.
 This represents an immediate increase in pro forma net tangible book value per share of \$ to existing stockholders and immediate dilution of \$ in pro forma net tangible book value per share to new investors purchasing common stock in this offering.
 Dilution per share to new investors is determined by subtracting pro forma net tangible book value per share after this offering from the initial public offering price per share paid by new investors.
 The following table illustrates this dilution on a per share basis:

-Assumed initial public offering price per share \$ Historical net tangible book value per share as of March 31, 2014 \$ Pro forma net tangible book value per share as of Increase in net tangible book value per share attributable to new investors Pro forma as adjusted net tangible book value per share after giving effect to this offering Dilution per share to new investors purchasing shares in this offering \$
+Assumed initial public offering price per share \$ Historical net tangible book value per share as of September 30, 2014 \$ Pro forma net tangible book value per share as of Increase in net tangible book value per share attributable to new investors Pro forma as adjusted net tangible book value per share after giving effect to this offering Dilution per share to new investors purchasing shares in this offering \$

-A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, would increase (decrease) our pro forma net tangible book value by \$, our pro forma net tangible book value per share after this prospectus, remains the same and after deducting estimated underwriting discounts and commissions.
-Each increase (decrease) of 1.0 million shares in the number of shares of forma net tangible book value by \$, our pro forma net tangible book value per share after this offering by \$, and the dilution per share to new investors by \$, after deducting estimated underwriting discounts and commissions.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, would increase (decrease) our pro forma net tangible book value by \$, our pro forma net tangible book value per share after this offering by \$, and the dilution per share to new investors by \$, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions.
+Each increase (decrease) of 1.0 million shares in the number of shares of the estimated price range set forth on the cover page of this prospectus, would increase (decrease) our pro forma net tangible book value by \$, our pro forma net tangible book value per share after this offering by \$, and the dilution per share to new investors by \$, after deducting estimated underwriting discounts and commissions.